 IMPORTANT NOTICE TO ALL DANCE CLASS OBSERVERS

 The teaching staff at Dance Connection works hard each week to provide your children with the best possible dance class they can offer.
 Please help us by observing the following studio rules:

 - No cell phones.
 Turn the ringer off.
 If it is an emergency, please discreetly leave the room to talk on your phone.

 - Absolutely no food or drinks on the dance floor and in the studio.
 This includes toddlers, siblings, and coffee.
-There is no garbage can in the studio because we should have no garbage.
 Dancers are encouraged to bring a re-usable or recyclable water bottle.

 - No sitting on the dance floor space, even in chairs.
 The studio foyer in L5 near the garage door may be used as a watching area.
-If it is full, use the lobby area.
-If that is full, arrive earlier to claim your spot.
-In K5, chairs are permitted only in the back, and no one may sit near the dance barres.
+If it is full, use the lobby viewing area.
+In J2, the hallway must remain clear at all times.
+Please view class from the dressing room or the J office.

 - If you would like to visit with other parents, please use the lobby viewing area or outdoor space where you are welcome to talk.
-We ask that there be no talking among the dance class viewers in the dance space.
+We respectfully request no talking among the dance class viewers in the dance space.

 - Do not allow your children to touch the mirrors.
 This is a very important safety issue!
 Not only are they glass, and breakable, but every little finger produces a print which lasts until those large mirrors are cleaned once again.